Using university rankings as a research student

 An overall league table is great if you’re a higher education anorak, looking to see which university is ‘best’ or who ‘beats’ who in a given year.
-But it’s not necessarily that useful for PhD students.
+But it’s not necessarily that useful for PhD students and won’t always show you where the best PhD programmes are.
 At least not on its own.

-You’ll obviously benefit from the overall quality and reputation of your university, but you’re going to rely much more on the skills and expertise of your supervisor (and other academic staff) as well as the quality of a specific set of facilities and resources.
+You’ll obviously benefit from the overall quality and reputation of your university, but you’re going to rely much more on the skills and expertise of your supervisor (and other academic staff) as well as the quality of your graduate school's facilities and resources.

 To get the most out of university rankings when choosing a PhD, you need to be able to do two things: